kevin-sotka/Oregon-Fail/README.md

 A humorous "reverse Oregon Trail" game where you're fleeing the West Coast to return to civilization.

+## Play Online

+You can play Oregon Fail online at: https://kevin-sotka.github.io/oregon-fail/

 ## Game Concept

 **Oregon Fail** is a parody of the classic Oregon Trail game, but with a modern twist.
 You and your ragtag crew tried the "off-grid dream" out west (Portland, San Francisco, or Los Angeles) but quickly realized that Wi-Fi is spotty and rent is still $2,000 for a yurt.
 Now, you're making the journey back to civilization (New York or Chicago) in your creaky VW bus.